Chirag-ahir/SFC-Preparation/README.md

 Stack: The database group that your Marketing Cloud account is part of.
 Your stack and specific database (called an instance) impacts your account’s release date.<br>
 Unit test: A QA test to ensure an individual update meets requirements and follows expected behavior.

-What is partner in SFC?<br>
-Partners are the companies with which you collaborate to close your sales deals

-What is dependent picklist?<br>
-A dependent picklist is a custom or multi-select picklist for which the valid values depend on the value of another field, called the controlling field.